model-map/wikipedia-to-kindle-azw3-pdf/README.md

 # Wikipedia-to-kindle-epub-pdf

 A bash script to send wikipedia articles to kindle as EPUB.
-Also downloads a pdf to your local directory.
+Also downloads the pdf to your current directory.

 # Usage